1EdTech Announces 2013 Learning Impact Report

 One interesting observation of the award winners is that blended learning optimization, outcomes-based learning and pathways for student success are slowly evolving, albeit not as sexy as MOOCs, but appear to be a lot more impactful.
 While MOOCs may have potential to improve access and affordability, there is not significant evidence that MOOCs have improved student outcomes over previously deployed (smaller scale) online programs.
 What’s more, to address the “leaks in the educational pipeline” new models for education are required as opposed to massive versions of models that have not worked for underserved students.
 The 2013 LIA finalists included such breakthrough entries from Nisai Virtual Academy, Victoria University and Charles Darwin University.

 Nominations are now being accepted for the 2014 Learning Impact Awards competition.
 All global submissions are due by December 31, 2013.
 Nominations for the 2014 Learning Impact Awards can be submitted at /learningimpact2014/awards.html.

-IMS Global is a nonprofit organization that advances technology that can affordably scale and improve educational participation and attainment.
-IMS members are leading suppliers, institutions and government organizations that are enabling the future of education by collaborating on interoperability and adoption initiatives.
-IMS sponsors Learning Impact: A global awards program & conference to recognize the impact of innovative technology on educational access, affordability, and quality.
+1EdTech is a nonprofit organization that advances technology that can affordably scale and improve educational participation and attainment.
+1EdTech members are leading suppliers, institutions and government organizations that are enabling the future of education by collaborating on interoperability and adoption initiatives.
+1EdTech sponsors Learning Impact: A global awards program & conference to recognize the impact of innovative technology on educational access, affordability, and quality.
 For more information visit imsglobal.org.